dsbyvansh/Credit-Card-Fraud-Detection/README.md

 ## Notes
 - No missing values in the dataset
 - Stratified splitting prevents distribution bias
-- Class imbalance is handled using model class weights
+- Class imbalance is handled using model class

----

-## Future Improvements
-- Apply resampling techniques such as SMOTE or undersampling
-- Perform hyperparameter tuning (GridSearchCV or RandomizedSearchCV)
-- Use advanced models such as XGBoost or LightGBM
-- Deploy the model as a real-time fraud detection system

 ---